atmos/atmos.github.io/auto-deployment/index.md

 # GitHub Auto-Deployment
 <hr/>

-The goal of the auto-deployment service is to use the [GitHub Deployment API](https://developer.github.com/v3/repos/deployments/) to facilitate workflows regardless of how you're getting your code out to update your applications.
-This decouples the workflows from the act of delivering the code and gives you [GitHub Flow](https://guides.github.com/introduction/flow/).
-This comes with a few expected behaviors.
+The goal of the auto-deployment service is to use the [GitHub Deployment API](https://developer.github.com/v3/repos/deployments/) to facilitate deployment workflows.
+This helps implement one portion of [GitHub Flow](https://guides.github.com/introduction/flow/).

 ### Auto-Deployment Behaviors

 * Push changes to the application when the default branch is pushed to.
 * Push changes to the application when the default branch passes ci tests.
 * Continuously push branch deploys when new commits are added and tests pass.

+## Deploy on Push

+Upon receiving a push to the default branch, GitHub emits a deployment event for that sha.
+This is great for workflows like "push to heroku" to see your changes live in 30-60 seconds.

+## Deploy on Commit Status

+Upon receiving a [commit status](https://developer.github.com/v3/repos/statuses/) to the default branch, GitHub emits a deployment event if the commit status is successful.

+## Options

+GitHub will handle creating the Deployments via the API, but you will still need to configure a system that does the actual deployment for you.

 ### Supported Deployment Systems